mathewgomas-alfred/mathewgomas.io/README.md

 Mine says MiKTeX-pdfTeX 2.9.6642 (1.40.19).
 If you don't see it you either didn't install it or you need to open a new command prompt window for Windows to see the newly installed tool.

 Still in your command prompt, go into your _build directory, then the latex folder.
-Run this command to generate the PDF: `pdflatex --outuput-directory=./output kritaManual.tex'
+Run this command to generate the PDF: `pdflatex --output-directory=./output kritaManual.tex'

 The "kritaManual.tex" is the file in your latex folder.

 #### Linux:

-The linux latex installation requires 1 gb to be spend on latex...
+The linux latex installation requires 1 gb to be spent on latex...
 I kid you not.

 Kubuntu 17.10:
 ```